BaptisteRoseau/ImPlate/README.md

 - Compile the software source code

 The installation may take several minutes, and an internet connection is requiered.
-After runing this script, OpenCV and OpenALPR source directories will remain, but you can freely remove them if you don't plan on using it's features.
+After runing this script, OpenCV and OpenALPR source directories will remain, but you can freely remove them.
+Their installation path (for headers and librairies) is located at [LPB/openalpr](LPB/openalpr) and [LPB/opencv](LPB/opencv) if you plan on using it's features for another project.

-After installation, the binairy will be located at:
+After the installation, the binary will be located at:

 `LPB/build/blur`

 You can add this to your PATH Environment Variable in your `.profile` home directory to use it more conveniently:

-`PATH=$PATH:$pwd/LPB/build/blur`
+`PATH=$PATH:<path to>/LPB/build/blur`

 If you wish to build the documentation, got into the LPB directory and run the command:

-`make doc`

-or

-`doxygen Doxyfile`
+`make doc` or `doxygen Doxyfile`

 The documenation will be located at [LPB/doc/html/index.html](LPB/doc/html/index.html).
 The details of the functions can be found on the headers files (*.h).
 If the code needs to be recompiled, go into the [LPB](LPB) directory and run the command `make`.
+If you need to recompile OpenCV or OpenALPR, you can run `install.sh`, and comment the

 # How to use